 ^{65.} For a discussion of whether approval of a plan at a stockholder's meeting is necessary to its adoption see pp. 374-76 infra.
-66. "The appellants' argument based on the fact that the large initial premium (on

-^{66. &}quot;The appellants' argument based on the fact that the large initial premium (on the funding insurance), required in the first year of the plan's institution because of the inclusion therein of pension benefits for past services, 'exceeds the total net income applicable to dividends for common stockholders in the year in which the [premium] payment is to be made' related to matter addressable to the stockholders. . . ."
-Osborne v.
+66. "The appellants' argument based on the fact that the large initial premium (on the funding insurance), required in the first year of the plan's institution because of the inclusion therein of pension benefits for past services, 'exceeds the total net income applicable to dividends for common stockholders in the year in which the [premium] payment is to be made' related to matter addressable to the stockholders. . . ," Osborne y.
 United Gas Improvement Co., 354 Pa.
 57, 46 A. 2d 208, 212 (1946).

-The restrictions as evolved and stated by the courts are quite vague: it is said that a single stockholder is entitled to object if the pension system results in "spoliation" or "waste" of corporate property.
-67 Further, the courts have indicated that the purpose of a plan must be to promote corporate interests and that the plan must be reasonably adapted to the attainment of corporate objectives.
-68 Unless a plan tends to benefit the corporation, its establishment is ultra vires.
-This principle is illustrated by the cases holding that pensions granted in contemplation of a discontinuance of the business are invalid since payments under such circumstances cannot conceivably promote corporate interests.
-69 The plan, of course, must be established in good faith and not as "a mere cloak to some illegal or fraudulent act."
+The restrictions as evolved and stated by the courts are quite vague; it is said that a single stockholder is entitled to object if the pension system results in "spoliation" or "waste" of corporate property.67 Further, the courts have indicated that the purpose of a plan must be to promote corporate interests and that the plan must be reasonably adapted to the attainment of corporate objectives.68 Unless a plan tends to benefit the corporation, its establishment is ultra vires.
+This principle is illustrated by the cases holding that pensions granted in contemplation of a discontinuance of the business are invalid since payments under such circumstances cannot conceivably promote corporate interests.69 The plan, of course, must be established in good faith and not as "a mere cloak to some illegal or fraudulent act."
 70